thenormalboy123/adventofcode_2022/README.md

 1) download python file and the corresponding input.txt and place them in the same folder
 2) open terminal / cmd on that directory
 3) run py ./<filename.py>

+<b>HUGE DISCLAIMER: I am not a pro at programming!</b>
+But hopefully through this event I can improve and learn from the rest!